maxalbanese/CyberMALT/README.md

 For more details on the autoencoder structure and its role in anomaly detection

 ### [Dataset CIC-IDS2017](appendices/Dataset.md)
-Detailed Explanation of the Dataset CIC-IDS2017 and of the Attacks that were Utilized
+Detailed Description of the Dataset CIC-IDS2017 and of the Attacks that were Utilized

 ---